 Walking support for businesses

-Transport for Greater Manchester have prepared a Walking Workplaces Toolkit.
+Transport for Greater Manchester has prepared a Walking Workplaces Toolkit.
 It includes initiatives to encourage walking to work, ideas for incorporating walking into breaks and the working day, as well as signposting to further sources of information.

 Occupational Health Issues